-The Scottish Fire and Rescue Service is a key partner within Renfrewshire and demonstrates its value through its involvement with the Renfrewshire Community Planning Partnership and Community Safety Partnership Hub.
+The Scottish Fire and Rescue Service continues to be a key partner within East Renfrewshire and, through its involvement with the East Renfrewshire Community Planning Partnership, it demonstrates its value as a community planning partner.

-This community planning work between all public and third sector partners is key to ensuring that we work collectively to safeguard and improve the lives of people across Renfrewshire.
+This community planning work between all public and third sector partners is key to ensuring that we work collegiately to improve the lives of people across East Renfrewshire.

-This new Local Fire Plan outlines the Scottish Fire and Rescue Service's priorities and demonstrates how they are inextricably linked to the work of community planning partners to improve safety for all those that live in, work in and visit Renfrewshire.
+This new Local Fire Plan outlines the Scottish Fire and Rescue Service's priorities and demonstrates how they are inextricably linked to that community planning work to improve safety within East Renfrewshire.

-The priorities outlined in this plan take account of the challenges of COVID-19 and, now more than ever, show that this plan is not just owned by the Scottish Fire and Rescue Service, but is one that all partners can contribute to and support.
+These priorities take account of the challenges of COVID-19 and, now more than ever, shows that this plan is not just owned by the Scottish Fire and Rescue Service, but one that we can all contribute to and support.

-I think it is vital that as elected members and as public, and third sector partners, we support the men and women who serve us within the Johnstone, Renfrew and Paisley Community Fire Stations and ensure that we all play our part in helping them improve the safety and well-being of everyone within Renfrewshire.
+I think it is vital that as elected members and as public, and third sector partners, we support the men and women who serve us within Barrhead and Clarkston Community Fire Stations and ensure that we all play our part in helping them improve the safety and well-being of everyone within East Renfrewshire.

-As elected members we will continue to work on the behalf of the communities and residents of Renfrewshire to ensure that we provide essential scrutiny of this plan and the priorities within it.
+We will, through our elected officials, continue to work on your behalf to ensure that we provide essential scrutiny of this plan and the priorities within it

-On behalf of Renfrewshire Council, I welcome this Local Fire and Rescue Plan for Renfrewshire and look forward to a continued productive partnership.
+On behalf of East Renfrewshire Council, I welcome this Local Fire and Rescue Plan for East Renfrewshire and look forward to a continued productive partnership.